bruinbot/a-ros/README.md

 ```

 ## SSH to Raspberry Pi
 Wifi auto connect config stored here in Raspberry Pi.
 Change the ssid and psk to your own router.
-This file can also be newly added in /boot when you etch the RPi imager the first time (?)
+This file can also be newly added in /boot when you etch the RPi imager the first time(?):

 `/etc/wpa_supplicant/wpa_supplicant.conf`

-Some useful commands to figure out your ipaddress or devices connected to the network:
+Some useful commands to figure out your ipaddress or devices connected to the network.
+Try whichever:
 ```
 ifconfig
 ip addr
 arp -a
 nmap -sn 192.168.1.0/24
 ```
-(or whatever its ipaddress is)
+(or whatever the ipaddress is)

 SSH into RPi:

-`ssh pi@172.20.10.4` (or whatever its ipaddress is)
+`ssh pi@172.20.10.4` (or whatever the ipaddress is)

 RPi Password:

 `raspberry`

 Safe shutdown via terminal:

 `sudo shutdown -h now`

 ## Serial Comms (Arduino-RPi) + VSCode SSH & Extension